If you want to know where to go for the best free and cheap yoga classes in Hong Kong, we have you covered.

-What are the different types of yoga in Hong Kong?
+What are the different types of yoga classes in Hong Kong?

 Being such a cosmopolitan city means we have yoga studios across the city to suit all tastes.
 You can find classes for:

 Along with plenty of others that will keep you contorting to your chakras’ content.

 Why should I go to a yoga studio?

 There seem to be as many YouTube yoga instructors as buses are heading down Queen’s Road Central.
 However, you don’t get the personal touch that you get in a studio.

 An in-person instructor can verbally or physically correct your posture.
 You can ask questions and understand adjustments for your level, which just isn’t a thing on a streaming online video.

 Where should I go for yoga classes in Hong Kong?

 Every yogi’s favorite sportswear brand, Lululemon, has taken the city by storm.
 It’s got two new branches, one in the Tsim Sha Tsui branch and the freshly renovated Hysan Place.
 The brand’s popularity is all thanks to its wide range of high-quality activewear products and the company’s involvement in the local exercise community.

 They regularly host free yoga lessons in their store before opening hours, as well as occasional sweat sessions around Hong Kong.
 They hold yoga classes in Hong Kong at different locations.
 To stay up to date on their next community workout or yoga class, follow Lululemon’s social media pages on Facebook and Instagram.

 #2) Best location for yoga classes: Yoga Union